chesslogical/chesslogical/README.md

 # The human brain is not that smart-

 Ai can do in a minute what most ppl will never be able to do in a lifetime.
+So all the so called tech influencers who try to knock ai and make click bait videos that just make you stupider (prime/theo vids for example) are noise, not the signal.
+You see, in life you want to focus on the signal, not the noise.